Your Style: Mid-Century or Contemporary

 Unlike real wood, they don't need constant maintenance and regular refinishing.
 Unlike steel, they don't weigh a ton.
 Fiberglass doors are insulated.
 So as long as the seals are tight--as they should be on all pre-hung doors--this is one point you won't have to worry about heat escaping from.

 Also unlike wood doors, they will not expand or contract or warp even one millimeter.
 For insurance or house-sale purposes, they qualify as security doors.

 Pulse offers an array of designs, all with glass inserts.
 Each glass insert is either a single long rectangle or several small squares.
 Do they look like they could be from 1967?
 You bet.

 Glass styles are great--well, five of them.
 If you're going retro, you only want clear or textured plain glass.
 These are Clear, Chinchilla, Rainglass, Granite, and Chord.

 The trim that edges the glass should be flat, angular, plain.
 It should fit in with the geometrical, squared-off spirit of the Pulse door.

 Instead, the trim has a rounded, swoopy profile.
 It looks just like those cheap trims you buy off the rack at Home Depot.
 Someone at Therma-Tru must have been asleep at the design wheel when this decision was made.

 More likely, they decided to pull out the same old/same old trim used for other doors instead of going the extra mile and coming up with the right stuff.
 If you're any kind of purist, you'll find this disappointing.

-On top of this, the glue used to affix the trim to the door (it's also held by screws) was sloppily applied.
+On top of this, the glue used to affix the trim to the door was sloppily applied.
 Dried glue oozed out from under the trim.
 Sure, it wasn't much, just a number of small areas.
-But why did the purchaser have to spend 20 minutes with an X-Acto knife, carefully excising this glue?
+Why did the purchaser have to spend 20 minutes with an X-Acto knife, carefully excising this glue?